TulaKaptein/projectIran/PROCESS.md

 ## day 7 (17/1/2019)

 Today I made a new tip for my donut chart and I started looking for data gaps for the line chart.
 I also added a title that updates when a country is selected.
 I added a legenda to the line chart.
-I also added buttons to change the world map between 'Total Nobel Prizes' and 'Nobel Prizes per Capita'
+I also added buttons to change the world map between 'Total Nobel Prizes' and 'Nobel Prizes per Capita', but haven't included the update function yet.
+I also added a favicon for my website.

 Progress: All my graphs are implemented with the correct data.
 The links are also working.
 The tooltips for the world map and the donut chart also work.
+A favicon was added.

 ## day 8 (18/1/2019)